-In party planning it i always good to be flexible and prepared for anything, and Cindy was including having to change direction and her orbit was spun in motion toward aquafit and away from decorating.
-She is a pro party planner and had a few people willing to help decorate and be on call for balloon emergencies until she was able to get there herself 🙂
+In party planning, it’s always good to be flexible and be prepared for anything.
+Cindy had to change direction – her orbit was spun in motion toward aqua-fit and away from decorating.
+She is a pro party planner and had a few people willing to help decorate and be on call for balloon emergencies until she was able to get there herself.

-My easy to cook and delicious, simple party food choice was a big batch of pesto rice.
-[Still savoring the 6 jars of Clasico pesto I brought home from Canada and this was definitely an occasion to use a bit extra to make it really yummy]
+My easy to cook and delicious simple party food choice was a big batch of pesto rice.
+(Still savoring the 6 jars of Clasico pesto I brought home from Canada, this was definitely an occasion to use a bit extra to make it really yummy)

 The food that showed up was delicious, except for one thing.
-Unfortunately some cheese had made it one someones platter that was perfume bombed.
-This was Hayley’s first experience with getting perfumed so Paul and I went onto explain a few of the ways and places it has happened to us.
-For those of you who do not know, perfume bombed a slang term for food that has been transported too lose to cleaning products and has absorbed the smell and taste.
+Unfortunately some cheese had made it one someone’s platter that was perfume bombed.
+This was Hayley’s first experience with getting perfumed, so Paul and I went onto explain a few of the ways and places it has happened to us.
+For those of you who do not know, perfume bombed is a slang term for food that has been transported too lose to cleaning products and has absorbed the smell and taste.

-The pot-stickers and bean salad were both a big hit at our table so were the cupcakes and glazed cinnamon pizza.
+The pot-stickers and bean salad were both a big hit at our table, as well as the cupcakes and glazed cinnamon pizza.

-As a special treat Dixie brought a very cool bottle of special edition wedding beer for a toast and it was time to pop the cork so she could say a special toast to Renita.
+As a special treat, Dixie brought a cool bottle of special edition wedding beer for a toast.
+It was time to pop the cork so she could say a special toast to Renita.

-Glen started then Jodie took over and passed it back to Glen.
+Glen started, then Jodie took over, and passed it back to Glen.
 All the while we were hearing tales of those who are skilled enough to sabre it off with a machete.
-The bottle made it’s to the downstairs bartenders to finish the job – unfortunately my pic of that came out too fuzzy to post.
+The bottle made it’s way to the downstairs bartenders to finish the job – unfortunately my pic of that came out too fuzzy to post.

-I will leave you with a few Friday night pics of Crazy Canucks Trivia and my next stop to hear Nick Jerome and Coconut Leo playing in the lounge at El Divino afterward.
+I will leave you with a few Friday night pics of Crazy Canucks Trivia, and my next stop to hear Nick Jerome and Coconut Leo playing in the lounge at El Divino afterwards.
 Thanks again to La Perlas of Wisdom for donating their share $136 pot to the San Pedro Red Cross.